 This ad for the Brooklyn Fireproof Sash & Door Co. appeared in the Real Estate Record & Builders' Guide, 15 Feb.
 1908.

 Two Brooklyn Fireproof Sash & Door contracts located through internet sources were apartment houses located at 204th St. and Seaman Ave.
 (1917), and 103rd St. and West End Ave.
 (1920).
 The 1917 contract specified "Kalamein work let to Brooklyn Fireproof Sash & Door Co."
 The term "kalamein" apparently means fixing metal plates to wooden doors to prevent the spread of fire.
-The McGraw-Hill Dictionary of Architecture & Construction has the following definition for kalamein door, "A door of composite construction, usually having a wood core and clad with galvanized sheet metal, sometimes with panels of sheetrock or asbestos."
+The Dictionary of Construction.com defines a kalamein door as "A fire door whose solid wood core is usually covered with galvanized sheet metal."

 The last entry for Brooklyn Fireproof Sash & Door Co. in the Brooklyn telephone directory was in 1941.